crispgm/nvim-go/README.md

 [![build](https://github.com/crispgm/nvim-go/actions/workflows/ci.yml/badge.svg)](https://github.com/crispgm/nvim-go/actions/workflows/ci.yml)

-A minimal implementation of Golang development plugin written in Lua for neovim 0.5+.
+A minimal implementation of Golang development plugin written in Lua for Neovim.

+## Introduction

-Neovim 0.5 embeds a built-in Language Server Protocol (LSP) client so that we are able to do most of vim-go's features by LSP client.
+Neovim (from v0.5) embeds a built-in Language Server Protocol (LSP) client.
+And Debug Adapter Protocol (DAP) are also brought into Neovim as a general debugger.
+With the power of them, we are able to easily turn Neovim into a powerful editor.

-`nvim-go` collaborates with it and provides additional features, and leverages community toolchains to get Golang development done.
+`nvim-go` is designed to collaborate with them, provides additional sufficient features, and leverages community toolchains to get Golang development done.

 ## Features